WebAssembly/design/AstSemantics.md

 ### Addressing

 Each linear memory access operation also has an address operand and an immediate integer byte offset attribute.
-The immediate is no bigger than the largest pointer size.
+The immediate is the same type as the address' index.
 The infinite-precision sum of the address operand's value with the byte offset attribute's value is called the *effective address*, which is interpreted as an unsigned byte index.